zxs1652/AidCovDs/README.md

 For classification, we employ four NN classifiers and two discriminative classifiers in this source code(Version 2.0).
 COV-LDA/COV-PLS:  This method was proposed in the paper:
 R. Wang, H. Guo, L. S. Davis, and Q. Dai.
 Covariance discriminative learning: A natural and efficient approach to image set classification.
 In Computer Vision and Pattern Recognition (CVPR), 2012 IEEE Conference on, pages 2496-2503.
 IEEE, 2012.

+For more experiment, you can test on Virus dataset (https://github.com/Kai-Xuan/Virus/)